 c.
 Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants:
+Specify the entity or entities that conduct case management functions on behalf a.
+Criminal History and/or Background Investigations.
+Specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one):